The Library That’s Writing a New Chapter for Baltimore

 Find out why 20 minutes in this library can literally change someone's life.

-Editor’s Note: The Enoch Pratt Free Library in Baltimore, Maryland, was selected as one of Reader’s Digest’s Nicest Places in America.
+Editor’s Note: The Enoch Pratt Free Library in Baltimore, Maryland, was selected as one of Reader’s Digest’s Nicest Places in America in 2018.
 Meet the winner, find out how the finalists were selected, and hear from our chief judge, Robin Roberts.

 Meet Tyrone Burns and Thomas Hidgon.
 Burns, a 35-year-old Baltimore resident, just lost his job as a sports coordinator for a youth program after his employer discovered his checkered past: six charges and three traffic tickets, according to the Baltimore Sun.
 So, he went to Enoch Pratt Free Library.